-- 20.1.1.1 An F-Class Open Rifle may be of any calibre up to and including 8mm.
+- (a) An F-Class Open Rifle may be of any calibre up to and including 8mm.
 The overall weight must not exceed 10kg including all attachments (such as, but not limited to, its sights and bipod, if any).
-NB: An attachment is defined as any external object (other than the competitor, his sling (if any) and his apparel) which recoils (or partially recoils) with the rifle, or which is in any way joined to the rifle for each shot, or which even slightly raises with the rifle when vertically lifting the rifle from its rest(s). - 20.1.1.2 Rifles must be manually operated and all shots must be loaded and discharged singly.
-A magazine, if legally permitted and fitted, may only be used as a loading platform for single rounds. - 20.1.1.3 Muzzle compensators or muzzle brakes are not permitted. - 20.1.1.4 Triggers must be manually operated: electronic set or "release" triggers are not permitted. - 20.1.1.5 The weight of a trigger pull is unregulated, but must be safe and conform to the requirements of rule 20.1.1.6. - 20.1.1.6 A trigger is deemed "safe" if vigorous cycling of the action does not result in the firing pin being released.
-Any failure will lead to the trigger being deemed "unsafe" and the rifle may not be used until the trigger is made "safe". - 20.1.1.7 Sighting systems are unrestricted, providing they must be aligned with the eye for each shot, and must be included in the overall weight. - 20.1.1.8 Barrel extensions of any length may be fitted to mount the foresight or to act as a counterweight or tuner, but must be included in the overall weight. - 20.1.1.9 A competitor may use as many rifles as he or she wishes but may not change rifles during the shooting of a particular application (match) unless approved by the CRO and then only if there is a malfunction with the rifle.
+NB: An attachment is defined as any external object (other than the competitor, his sling (if any) and his apparel) which recoils (or partially recoils) with the rifle, or which is in any way joined to the rifle for each shot, or which even slightly raises with the rifle when vertically lifting the rifle from its rest(s). - (b) Projectiles used for F Open may be modified by competitors.
+This includes Metplatting and Pointing of projectiles.
+Ammunition components and powder need not be sourced solely from the NRAA. - 20.1.3 Rifles must be manually operated and all shots must be loaded and discharged singly.
+A magazine, if legally permitted and fitted, may only be used as a loading platform for single rounds. - 20.1.4 Muzzle compensators or muzzle brakes are not permitted. - 20.1.5 Triggers must be manually operated: electronic set or "release" triggers are not permitted. - 20.1.6 The weight of a trigger pull is unregulated, but must be safe and conform to the requirements of rule 20.1.7. - 20.1.7 A trigger is deemed "safe" if vigorous cycling of the action does not result in the firing pin being released.
+Any failure will lead to the trigger being deemed "unsafe" and the rifle may not be used until the trigger is made "safe". - 20.1.8 Sighting systems are unrestricted, providing they must be aligned with the eye for each shot, and must be included in the overall weight. - 20.1.9 Barrel extensions of any length may be fitted to mount the foresight or to act as a counterweight or tuner, but must be included in the overall weight. - 20.1.10 A competitor may use as many rifles as he or she wishes but may not change rifles during the shooting of a particular application (match)

+unless approved by the CRO and then only if there is a malfunction with the rifle.